-You are not allowed to stop any part of your vehicle on a footpath, nature strip or painted island.
+You are not allowed to stop any part of your vehicle on a footpath, bicycle path, nature strip or painted island.
 Parking even two wheels on a footpath can cause a hazard for pedestrians who are forced to walk on the roadway.

 Median strips are areas that run down the centre of a road to divide the two lanes of traffic.
 You are not allowed to park on median strips unless a sign expressly permits it.